OpenTermsArchive/engine/README.md

   "serviceProvidersPath": "Directory containing providers definition and associated sanitizers.", "history": {
-    "dataPath": "Database directory path relative to the root of this project", "configureAuthor": "Boolean.
-Set to true to automatically configure the git author.
-Used in production and CI envs.", "authoritative": "Boolean.
+    "dataPath": "Database directory path relative to the root of this project", "authoritative": "Boolean.
 Set to true to push tracked changes to the shared, global database.
 Should be true only in production.", "author": {
       "name": "Commits' author name",